TomatenMarc/A-Social-Network/solar/README.md

 This subproject is the basis for any possible frontend like `fairing`.

+Use the [Postman-Documentation](https://documenter.getpostman.com/view/13331140/TzRNFVaC) and run it locally for a detailed overview about the API.
+Make sure the database is seeded with corresponding data.

 ## Requirements

 Before using this subproject one must create the corresponding virtual environment if there is none.